|

 you are caring for a terminally ill cat it is

-very common in CKD.
-But sometimes it's even worse than that, and you find
+downs are very common in CKD.
+However, sometimes it's even worse than that, and you find

 yourself worrying even on good days.
 You worry so much about what is